Arkansas in SEC mix, stacked on rushing, defensive backfield

 - Treylon BurksAmerican football wide receiverLiveTodayTomorrowvs--|

-FAYETTEVILLE, Ark.
-(AP) Arkansas was last in this position - coming off a season of nine wins or more - 10 years ago.
+FAYETTEVILLE, Ark. — Arkansas was last in this position – coming off a season of nine wins or more – 10 years ago.
 Except this offseason, there was no program-altering motorcycle crash.

 The previous four years saw Arkansas win between two and four games in a dismal stretch that cost the program fans, attention and respect.